 The Sentinelese Tribe

-The first jungle tribe on our list of is an Indian tribe: the Sentinelese Tribe.
+This is an Indian tribe: the Sentinelese Tribe.
 In between the Bay of Bengal and the Andaman Sea is a tiny Indian island known as North Sentinel.
-For the last 60,000 years, this has been home to a jungle tribe that has repeatedly rejected all contact with the outside world.
+For the last 60,000 years, this has been home to a tribe that has repeatedly rejected all contact with the outside world.
 Still living a “hunter/gatherer” lifestyle, this tribe’s most recent outside contact was in 2006 when two fishermen landed on the island.
 The Sentinelese responded by killing the men and then shooting arrows at a helicopter that was sent to locate them.
 Perhaps this hostility is why they are thought to be one of the most isolated tribes in the world.

 The Korowai Tribe